cetz-package/cetz/draw.typ

 /// It is also used as base for relative coordinates if not specified
 /// otherwise.
 ///
-/// - param (coordinate): Coordinate to move to
+/// - pt (coordinate): Coordinate to move to
 #let move-to(pt) = {
   let t = coordinate.resolve-system(pt)
   ((